ryanrodemoyer/git-evangelism/outline.md

 * Unrelated commits belong on a different branch.
 * Bonuses
     * cherry pick

-## Merge and Rebase
-* Merging branches up or down.
-   * *Merging up* implies moving changes from a child branch in to the parent branch.
-   * *Merging down* implies integrating changes from a parent branch in to the child branch.
-   * fast forward or not fast forward?
-      * Fast-forward relates to how the log will appear after a merge by either showing a merge commit or "moving" the changes from the child branch on to the log of the parent branch.
-A fast-forward merge is possible only when the parent branch has not diverged from the child branch when attempting the merge.
-   *
-* Rebase
-   * Rebase a feature branch.
-      * This implies that a child parent needs to incorporate changes from the parent branch.
-Rebase the feature branch if the commits on the branch are few/minimal.
-This is useful to keep the history clean.
-        `git checkout <child-branch>`
-        `git rebase <parent-branch>`
-   * Pull and rebase.
-      * Developers should *pull and rebase* when updating their copy of a branch from the remote.
-This is required so that a merge commit is not created when merely updating a branch.
-        `git pull <remote-name> <branch> --rebase`
-* Squashing
-   * Purpose: to condense 2 or more commits in to a single logical commit containing the aggregate result of all changes from the targeted commits.
-   * Benefit: provide a clean and concise log of changes when merging feature branches to upstreams.
-The developer can commit incrementally or as he/she sees best but then clean up the log before merging.
-   * Methods
-      * soft reset
-         * "undo" the last N number of commits and move the changes to the index (ie. staged).
-         * Undo the single most recent commit
-          `git reset --soft HEAD~1`
-      * hard reset
-         * "undo" the last N number of commits **and discard the contents**.
-         * Undo the single most recent commit.
-           `git reset --hard HEAD~1`
-      * interactive rebase
-         * Powerful mechanism to squash, reorder and ammend commits that exist on a specific branch.
-           `git rebase -i`
-* When to use which
-   * `merge` when integrating from a child branch to the parent branch.
-      * Almost all merge activities should occur in SCP via pull requests.
-Try to avoid `merge` commands in your local repository unless it's absolutely required.
-   * `rebase` when intergrating from the parent branch to the child branch.
-      * `git pull --rebase` if working on a shared branch
-      * If working on a feature branch:
-         * Switch to parent branch and `git pull --rebase <remote-name> <branch-name>`.
-         * Switch to feature branch and `git rebase <branch-name>` or to clean up local commits `git rebase -i <branch-name>`.
-      * Notes
-         * `rebase` keeps history clean and readable and minimizes merge commits (merge commits are noise in feature branches)
-         * `rebase` is rewriting history - BE CAREFUL IF YOU'VE ALREADY PUSHED YOUR BRANCH TO THE REMOTE!

 ## Issues Management
 * Create issues in Source Control Provider.